simbolid/kanban-board/README.md

-# kanban-board
+# kanban-bonsai

-A project management solution built with the [MERN](https://www.mongodb.com/mern-stack) stack (MongoDB Express React Node).
+Kanban board software built with the [MERN](https://www.mongodb.com/mern-stack) stack (MongoDB Express React Node).
+View the latest production build at [kanban-bonsai.herokuapp.com](https://kanban-bonsai.herokuapp.com/).

 # Project Status

-The project is in development.
-It currently supports the following features:
+I am still developing this project.
+As of September 2020, the app supports the following features:
 * creating and deleting cards and columns
 * editing card and column titles
 * adding descriptions to cards